contentful/contentful-export/README.md

 Skip exporting editor interfaces

 #### `skipContent` [boolean] [default: false]
-Skip exporting assets and entries
+Skip exporting assets and entries.
+If you have access to the tags feature, this will also skip exporting tags.

 #### `skipRoles` [boolean] [default: false]
 Skip exporting roles and permissions